-REYKJAVIK, VIK, WESTMAN ISLANDS, SELFOSS & BLUE LAGOON
+REYKJAVIK, VIK, WESTMAN ISLANDS, SELFOSS AND BLUE LAGOON

 - Overnight flight on Icelandair